tonkaxxx/homelab/README.md

 - cluster deployed with kubeadm (someone can say kubeadm is overkill, but i say its practice😉)
 - telegram bot to track my lenses schedule
 - prometheus metrics and alert system
-- minecraft and valheim server for me and my friends
+- minecraft, terraria and valheim server for me and my friends
 - pi-hole for network-wide ad blocking

 ### Feel free to poke around, steal ideas, or judge my YAML files. 😄